-Iluka has undertaken risk assessment workshops to identify the risks for mining operations, processes and rehabilitation and closure associated with the activity.
+Iluka has undertaken risk assessment workshops to identify the risks for mining operations, processes and rehabilitation and closure associated with the activity (including any risks during care and maintenance periods).

 This includes a dedicated operational risk assessment and an environmental risk assessment.
 A broad range of relevant personnel have provided input into the risk assessments including Iluka operational staff, Senior Environment Specialist, Senior Environment and Community Specialist, and environmental and heritage consultants.